 During University Examination Period

-If something happens during the examination period which you believe had a significant impact on your academic performance, you can submit an Exceptional Circumstances application.
+If something happens during the examination period which you believe had a significant impact on your academic performance, you can submit an Exceptional Circumstances Application Form.
 Please note that there are deadlines for such applications during examination periods.
 The University has a deadline but your own School may have its own deadline (which will take precedence) and it is your responsibility to ascertain which deadline applies to you.
 If you are in doubt, check this with your School.

 However, if you feel that your circumstances are of such a personal or sensitive nature that you do not feel able to disclose the details to your School, you can contact the Directorate of Academic and Student Affairs (firstname.lastname@example.org) for advice on the Personal and Sensitive procedure.
 You should do this as early as possible, as all information required must be submitted to the Director within seven working days of the publication of your exam results.

-Your circumstances will be considered by the Director of Academic and Student Affairs.
+Your circumstances will be considered by the Director of Academic and Student Affairs, or nominee.
 The details will remain confidential between you and the Director and will not be disclosed to the School or to the Board of Examiners or any other party.
 (The only exception to this is if you disclose information which raises concern for the safety or wellbeing of yourself or others or relates to serious criminal activity.)

 Evidence which was not disclosed to your School and/or withheld from the Board of Examiners because it was of a highly sensitive and personal nature is not a ground for appeal.
 The Director of Academic and Student Affairs will contact your School to ascertain what information the School has, if any, relating to your circumstances but will not disclose the information you have provided in your Personal and Sensitive application.